 Beginning in 1910, the Athletics won four of the next five pennants and three World Series.
 Summaries of these Series never single out Barry, but baseball people knew better.
 In 1910 against the Cubs, Collins batted .429, Baker .409, Barry .235.
 But several members of the Cubs said it was Barry who beat them with his glove, and Cubs manager Frank Chance called him the best shortstop he had ever seen, including Honus Wagner.
 And despite Baker's heroics in the 1911 World Series, the four umpires who worked the games picked a Barry play that looked routine to the crowd as the best of the Series.

 Following the A's sweep at the hands of the Braves in 1914, Mack did not expect the team to go from first to last in a hurry, even though he sold Collins during the offseason.
 But Frank Baker held out for the entire 1915 season, and by July 1 the A's had sunk into the cellar.
 Once Mack made the decision to cut his losses and sell Barry, several teams expressed their interest.
 The Yankees, Red Sox, and White Sox all wanted him, but Barry preferred to play near his home, so Mack sold him to Boston, where he played second base, a position he considered a snap compared to shortstop.
-Barry would not play so much as a single game at short the rest of his career.
+Barry would play only a single inning at short over the rest of his career.

 Thanks in part to Barry's stabilizing influence on the Boston infield, the Red Sox won back-to-back World Championships in 1915 and 1916, making Barry the first player in history to win four World Series.
 When Bill Carrigan resigned as the Red Sox manager after the 1916 season, Barry replaced him.
 The only player-manager in the league, he piloted Boston to a second-place finish in 1917.